eduardomota/imaggio/readme.md

 Q: Why can't i drop a file on "clone metadata" option?

-A: To not mess up source and target file metadata, this is by design and is not meant to be changed.
+A: To be clear you've selected either source or target file, this is by design.

+Q: How can i change the language?

+A: You can't, language is detected at application startup, defaults to `en-US` locale.
+However you can contribute with a translation from `en-US`to another locale, you can find the base file inside `app/js/locale/en-US.json`.

 ## Quick Start